 Well, firstly almonds are a rich source of protein, essential fats, and fibre.
 They also contain antioxidants and mood elevating amino acids.
 The coconut oil, by now, you will know how I love thee.
 You can find out more about its amazing health benefits here.
 If you add cacao nibs or dark chocolate, prepare for a magnesium boost and an antioxidant hit that rivals green tea.

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many dietary requirements.

 If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

-- 50-85 grams (¼ cup approx.) rice malt syrup or raw honey (taste the batter and alter the sweetness to taste)
+- 50-85 g rice malt syrup or honey (¼ cup approx.) taste the batter and alter the sweetness to taste

-- 2 tablespoons cacao nibs or dark chocolate chips, or both
+- 2 tbsp cacao nibs -or dark chocolate chips, or both

 - Bake for 15 minutes or until starting to brown on top.